csce585-mlsystems/project-athena/notebooks/tutorial 01. Get Started (the easy way).md

 The yml file for Athena project (you may want to update the **prefix** before you start): ``athena-environment.yml``.

-Or, you can follow the following this guide to set up the environment manually.
 ----------
 # Create Athena project
 ## via Command line